raekins/Oracle-on-Kubernetes-with-minikube/README.md

-# Running an Oracle on Kubernets
+# Running Oracle on Kubernetes with MinKube
 Running an Oracle Database in Kubernetes with Minikube and VirtualBox